 As a Trustee Butch will ensure the Township lives within its budget through fiscal responsibility and act as a community representative to take on local problems to the proper government officials at the county or state levels.
 Butch is privileged to represent the residents of Huntington Township and is committed to assure the safety, health and welfare of the community during his term in office.

 Robert D. Holmes (Butch), is currently serving his third four-year term as a member of the board.
 He is a graduate of Avon Lake High School (1959).
 He was a member of the United States Marine Corps from 1959-1963.
 He is retired from B. F. Goodrich Chemical Company in Avon Lake after thirty eight years.
 He and his wife of fifty years have five grown children and twelve grandchildren.

-Sheila Lanning is currently serving her first four-year term.
+Sheila Lanning is currently serving her second four-year term.
 Sheila is a twenty nine year resident of Huntington Township.
 She has two daughters and one grandson and lives on Baker Road.
 She is a graduate of University of Akron with a Bachelor of Science in Business Administration.
 Sheila and her husband originally moved into their first home in Huntington Township in 1985.
 The rural atmosphere of the Township and the friendly people make Huntington Township a great place to call home!

 45955 State Route 162